-A dedicated staff research associate conducts clinical specimen collection, processing and management for most UC Davis Cancer Center clinical trials, often requiring unique preparation techniques specific to individual clinical trial protocols.
+A dedicated staff research associate conducts clinical specimen collection, processing and management for most UC Davis Comprehensive Cancer Center clinical trials, which often require unique preparation techniques specific to individual clinical trial protocols.
 The shared resource administers and maintains a secure, independent specimen database.
 All processed specimens are logged for tracking purposes and either prepped for shipping to outside institutions or barcoded (de-identified) and stored in aliquots onsite.

 NOTICE TO ALL NIH-FUNDED INVESTIGATORS

 This resource is funded by the UC Davis Comprehensive Cancer Center Support Grant (CCSG) awarded by the National Cancer Institute (NCI P30CA093373).
-Publications that have utilized facility resources, services or scientific data generated by the resource should acknowledge the resource or the assistance provided by resource staff and cite the NCI CCSG grant.
+Publications that have utilized facility resources, services or scientific data generated by the resource should acknowledge the resource or the assistance provided by resource staff and cite the NCI CCSG.
 An electronic copy of the publication should also be sent to the resource directors.